OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-static-packaging.md

                             }
                         }
                     }
-                    throw new Exception("The specified multi-bitrate MP4 set is not valid.");
+                    throw new Exception("hello specified multi-bitrate MP4 set is not valid.");
                 }